NNPDF/pineappl/docs/cli-tutorial.md

     3 1 × ( 2,  0) 1 × ( 4,  0)
     4 1 × ( 2, 22) 1 × ( 4, 22)

-In this case you see that the up–anti-down (2, -1) and charm–anti-strage (4,
+In this case you see that the up–anti-down (2, -1) and charm–anti-strange (4,
 -3) initial states (the numbers are PDG MC IDs) are grouped together in a single *channel*, each with a factor of `1`.
 In general this number can be different from one, if the Monte Carlo decides to factor out CKM factors or